The degeneration formula for stable log maps: From curves to graphs and tropical curves

 Let $\one$ denote the generator of $\NN$ in the log structure of the standard log point $\bk$.
-For a stable log map $C/S\ra X/\bk$, this $\one$ maps to all the other log structures in \eqref{square} and we call it $\one$ also in these other places.
+The section $\one$ maps to every stalk in all the log structures of the schemes in \eqref{square} and we call them $\one$ also in these other places.
 Note that $\one\neq 0$ in all places by the locality of monoid maps induced from log morphisms.

 For $\eta$ a generic point of a component of $C$, in light of \eqref{global-generation} and \eqref{decomposeMbar}, consider the composition